 - Body weight was measured in a regular scale

-- body mass index was calculated by weight (kg) divided by height (m)2
+- BMI was calculated by weight (kg) divided by height (m)2

 - Body composition (fat mass of soft tissue and lean mass of soft tissue) was assessed by whole-body DEXA